 | Temperature | average house to warm |

-| Flowers | Has typical Peperomia flowers that are spikes and look like a rat's tail. |
+| Flowers | Has typical Peperomia flowers that come in spikes and resemble a rat's tail. |

 | Leaves | Thick, succulent, rubber like green leaves. |

-| Dimensions | This small shrubby species never seems to beadle to decide if it wants to be an upright or cascading plant.
-They are easy to grow in pots ranging from 4-6 inches. |
+| Dimensions | This small, shrubby species never seems to be able to decide whether it wants to be an upright or a cascading plant.
+It is easy to grow in pots ranging from 4 to 6 inches. |

 | Maintenance | Prune to maintain size and form. |

-| Propagation | This plant easily roots from cuttings.
+| Propagation | This plant roots easily from cuttings.
 Many members of this genus root from leaf/petiole cuttings.
-I have tried this plant and I get a rooted leaf but never formed a plant for me. |
+I have tried this plant and have gotten a rooted leaf, but it has never formed a plant.
+When taking cuttings, let them callus to help prevent rot. |

-| Native Site | Found growing in the wild in south Florida's Everglades, as well as southern Mexico, Central America and northern South America. |
+| Native Site | Found growing in the wild in the Everglades of southern Florida, as well as in southern Mexico, Central America, and northern South America. |

 | Cultivar Origin | A. Dietrich 1831 |